-Our nitrogen reduction options are easily integrated with our Ecoflo biofilter or added to the processes of commercial and municipal treatment plants.
+Our nitrogen reduction options are easily integrated with our Ecoflo biofilter (ECDn models) or added to the processes of commercial and municipal treatment plants.

 They safely convert ammoniacal nitrogen into harmless nitrogen gas, helping keep pollutants out of groundwater and away from the lakes and rivers near your property.